georgerohan001/Project/README.md

 ## Usage

+IMPORTANT!
+Please make a backup of the folders that you run the code on.
+The code is designed to make a backup on its own, but having an extra safeguard shouldn't hurt.

 To use this python file, please run it in your preffered way, after making sure you have directories available like in the example present in the [Disclaimer](#disclaimers) section.
 To run it with the console, just run:

 ```bash